 While there may be endless reasons why your La Porte home’s central air conditioner may need to be repaired, there are a couple of reasons that are quite common.
 Identifying them may clarify what a technician means when they address the routes for fixing the problem.
 Here are the top five problems that may result in a system’s failure.
 Check out the list below and consider whether your home has any of these issues.
 If so, schedule an HVAC inspection.

-- Faulty wiring
+- Bad AC wiring

 Incorrect, haphazard or uncertified A/C wiring is unsafe and a potential fire hazard.
 Bad wiring can prevent the system from getting power or can pop the circuit breaker.

-- Outside fan is not working
+- Outside AC fan is not working

-The fan on your air conditioner outside is responsible for transferring the heat from your La Porte home to the outside air.
+The fan on your air conditioner outside is responsible for conveying the heat from your La Porte home to the outside air.
 If the fan on the outside unit doesn’t operate properly, proper heat transfer does not occur and the air conditioning compressor may overheat and trip the safety overload.
 The consequence of this action could result in internal damage to the compressor.

-- Outside unit not functional
+- Outside air conditioner unit not functional

 - Frozen coil

 Best practices suggest that the most convenient way for a La Porte area homeowner to prevent these expected problems is by participating in a preventive maintenance program.
-Bad wiring, low refrigerant and airflow problems can be detected during routine maintenance tune-ups.
+Bad wiring, low refrigerant and airflow problems can be found during routine maintenance tune-ups.
 For all these common issues, a professionally qualified, NATE-certified technician can efficiently analyze the problem area and make the necessary repairs.
 Call or contact us today for an evaluation!